kdenhartog/paywall-fraud-demo/README.md

 ## How It Works

-1. The server uses the `x402-express` middleware to protect the `/authenticate` endpoint
-2. When a user tries to access the protected endpoint, they are required to make a payment
+1. When a user visits the site they're convince to make a purchase using x402 to buy access to content
+2. They then complete their payment using x402 (which doesn't have chargebacks or anyway to claim fraud)
-3. After successful payment, the user is redirected to `/video-content`, where the premium video content is served
+3. After successful payment, the user is redirected to https://paywallfraud.com/paywalled-content, where rather than getting the premium content they expect, they get a PSA about paywall fraud.
+In an actual attack, this page would just be blank or redirect you elsewhere.

-## Customizing

-- To change the price of the video, modify the `price` parameter in `api/index.js`
-- To use a different video, update the video source in `public/video-content.html`

 ## Credit